-International Conference on Magnetism and Magnetic Materials will be organized during June 11-12, 2021.
-The conference is designed with the motto of-Navigating Towards The Future Scope Of Magnetic World.
-Magnetic Materials 2020 will cover all characteristics of magnetism from fundamental physics and new materials to apply magnetic and device technologies.
+2nd International Conference on Magnetism and Magnetic Materials will be organized during April 21-22, 2023.
+The conference is designed with the motto of Navigating Towards The Future Scope Of Magnetic World.
+Magnetic Materials 2023 will cover all characteristics of magnetism from fundamental physics and new materials to apply magnetic and device technologies.

 Track 1: Magnetism and Magnetic Materials

 The force of attraction acting from a distance is known as Magnetism, which is the feature of combined Electromagnetic force, stimulated by the force formed by magnets.
 The magnetic field is produced by the movement of electrically charged particles, North and south poles are two poles in a magnet.
 The motion of electrically stimulated particles gives rise to magnetism.
 The force acting on an electrically charged particle in a magnetic field breaks on the magnitude of the charge, the velocity of the particle, and the strength of the magnetic field.
 Permanent magnets, made from constituents such as iron, experience the strongest effects, identified as ferromagnetism.
 In everyday life paramagnetic, diamagnetic, and antiferromagnetic materials are frequently defined as non-magnetic as the force of a magnet is typically too weak to be felt, and can be noticed only by laboratory instruments.

 Magnetism is the latest property to be found in a polymer which has traditionally been restricted to compounds containing metal ions, but these days, researchers made a carbon-based magnet.
 Magnetic polymers on the base of epoxy composition and polyethene within magnetic powder were found.
 Many forms of magnets can be obtained from these materials, while the magnetic field may be focused outside or within sample forms.
 The obtained polymer magnets were elastic and strong.
 They had high adhesion, and stability to influence seawater, petroleum, etc.